paoga87/jekyllsite/_pages/03_resume.md

 Rockland Community College, 145 College Rd.
 Suffern, NY 10901 **A.S.
 Computer Information Systems**

-**<u>Professional Experience</u>**<br>
+<br>**<u>Professional Experience</u>**<br>

+<span style="float: right;">August 2017 – Present</span>
+_**Web Developer, On-Net Surveillance Systems (OnSSI).**_

+<span style="float: right;">September 2017 – Present</span>
+_**Computer Science Adjunct, St. Thomas Aquinas College.**_
+-- Teaching undergraduate students in the field of computer science -- Syllabus and course planning and development for online, on-site and hybrid courses using Moodlerooms LMS, and ensuring that the syllabus meets department standards
+-- Planning and creating lectures, assignments and quizzes -- Staying updated on innovations and any changes related to the computer science field<br>

 <span style="float: right;">January 2015 – Present</span>
-_**Computer Studies Adjunct Instructor, Rockland Community College.**_
+_**Computer Studies Adjunct, Rockland Community College.**_
--- Teaching undergraduate students in the field of computer studies -- Syllabus and course planning and development for online, on-site and hybrid courses using LM Systems, and ensuring that the syllabus meets department standards
+-- Teaching undergraduate students in the field of computer studies -- Syllabus and course planning and development for online, on-site and hybrid courses using Blackboard LMS, and ensuring that the syllabus meets department standards
 -- Planning and creating lectures, assignments and quizzes -- Staying updated on innovations and any changes related to the computer studies field<br>